DESI-UR/VAST/README.md

 1. Void identification using watershed algorithms.

+In case you missed the link above, the docs can be found here: https://vast.readthedocs.io/en/latest/

 ## VoidFinder

 **VoidFinder** is an algorithm which utilizes a sphere-growing method on a grid